ABOUT THIS UNIVERSITY

 The University of Denver’s campus has a mixture of historic and modern buildings.
 With fountains and a meandering stream, the University of Denver Harper Humanities Gardens offer a lush oasis in the heart of this 124-acre, tree-shaded campus.
 DU is often ranked in the top 50 private national universities by U.S. News & World Report.

 The University of Denver is located just 8 miles south of downtown Denver, 15 miles to the mountains and only 45 minutes from Denver International Airport, making it the perfect day camp and overnight camp location.
-Come check out our Colorado summer camps!
+Come check out our Colorado tech camps!

 UNIVERSITY OF DENVER FACTS